amituttam/notes/docs/forensics/cheatsheet.rst

         28565 be/4 root      0.00 B/s    0.00 B/s  0.00 %  0.27 % [kworker/1:5]
         26449 be/4 root      0.00 B/s    0.00 B/s  0.00 %  0.21 % [kworker/1:2]
         ...

+*-o* shows only processes that are active and *-a* shows accumulated data read/written.